Skip to content

 🖇️ NLP Link

-NLP Link finds the most similar word (or words) in a reference list to an inputted word.
+NLP Link finds the most similar word (or sentences) in a reference list to an inputted word.
 For example, if you are trying to find which word is most similar to 'puppies' from a reference list of ['cats', 'dogs', 'rats', 'birds'], nlp-link will return 'dogs'.

 Another functionality of this package is using the linking methodology to find the SOC code most similar to an inputted job title.
 More on this here.